Medical Education Abroad

 - Poznan University: Poznan University of Medical Sciences was established in 1919 as part of the University of Poznan and was transformed into an independent academic institution in 1951.
 Poznan University of Medical Sciences is regularly ranked among the best medical schools in Poland and is currently recognized as the best medical school.

 - University of Szeged: The legacy of the University of Szeged began in the 16th century when the Prince of Transylvania founded the academic institution.
 The Faculty of Medicine was established in 1775.
-The University of Szeged includes one of Hungary’s leading medical schools.
-The Faculty of Medicine and Dentistry became an independent institution in 1951, and the Faculty of Pharmacology followed suit in 1957.
+The University of Szeged includes one of the leading medical schools of Hungary.
+The Faculty of Medicine and Dentistry became an independent institution in 1951 and followed by Faculty of Pharmacology in 1957.

 What are the Application and Admission Requirements for Studying Medicine in English in Europe?